SEND Update - October 2023

 WellComm data returns

-The WellComm data submission for autumn term is 31st December 2023.
-You can enter WellComm data by using this link
+The WellComm data submission for autumn term is 31 December 2023.
+Enter WellComm data.

 The Balanced System is now live – updates from the SALT team